Gayle Cook

-Gayle Cook (née Karch, born March 1, 1934) is an American businesswoman who in 1963 co-founded the Cook Group, a medical equipment manufacturing company, with her husband William Cook.
+Gayle Cook (née Karch, March 1, 1934 – August 17, 2025) was an American businesswoman who in 1963 co-founded the Cook Group, a medical equipment manufacturing company, with her husband William Cook.
 In 2014, her net worth was estimated at US$5.8 billion.

-Early life
+Early life and education

 Gayle Karch was born on March 1, 1934, in Evansville, Indiana, the daughter of Arthur and Thelma Karch.
-She graduated Phi Beta Kappa from Indiana University in 1956 with a Bachelor of Arts degree in Fine Arts.
+She graduated Phi Beta Kappa from Indiana University Bloomington in 1956 with a bachelor's degree in fine arts.

 Career

 In 1963, she and her husband William Cook co-founded the Cook Group, a medical equipment manufacturer.
 As of 2013, she still served on the company's board of directors.

 According to Forbes, she had a net worth of $5.8 billion in 2014, up from $5.2 billion in 2013, placing her at #85 on the Forbes 400 for the year.

 Philanthropy

-Cook has made charitable contributions to her alma mater, Indiana University, and serves on the board of the Indiana University Foundation.
-She received the Gertrude Rich Award in 1983 an honorary Doctor of Humane Letters in 1993, both from Indiana University.
+Cook made charitable contributions to her alma mater, Indiana University, and was on the board of the Indiana University Foundation.
+She received the Gertrude Rich Award in 1983 and an honorary doctorate in 1993, both from Indiana University.

-She and her husband have funded the restoration of many historic buildings, mainly in southern Indiana, including 40 that appear on the National Register of Historic Places.
-She is a co-founder of the Monroe County Historical Society Museum, a member of the Historic Landmarks Foundation of Indiana, and a Landmark member of The Nature Conservancy.
+She and her husband funded the restoration of many historic buildings, mainly in southern Indiana, including 40 that appear on the National Register of Historic Places.
+She was a co-founder of the Monroe County Historical Society Museum, a member of the Historic Landmarks Foundation of Indiana, and a landmark member of The Nature Conservancy.